 Guided by my experiences at Illinois and Cornell, I think of students as being in several processes of becoming – becoming citizens, becoming professionals, and becoming lifelong learners.
 Accordingly, what I offer as a teacher is threefold.
 First, I provide students with knowledge about our political system that they can use to become informed participants in our democracy.
 Second, I help students develop a set of skills that they can carry with them to the workplace.
 Finally, I create a space for students to develop habits of intellectual curiosity and well-being.
 In every exchange with my students, I want them to come away better prepared to navigate their own civic, professional, and personal journeys.

 My broad training in political science and law positions me to teach a wide range of classes.
-Though I am a specialist in Congress and American institutions, I have also benefitted from strong training in political behavior and communications.
+Though I am a specialist in Congress and American institutions, I have also benefited from strong training in political behavior and communications.
 I am happy to provide sample syllabi and a full teaching statement upon request.